 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide will be at 4:42 am and the next high tide at 4:28 pm.
-The first low tide will be at 10:36 am and the next low tide at 10:59 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 3:32 am and the next high tide will be at 4:44 pm.
+The first low tide was at 10:18 am and the next low tide will be at 10:14 pm.

-The lunar phase is a Waxing Crescent.
-Today we will have 7 hours and 14 minutes of sun.
-The solar transit will be at 11:45 am and the length of time the moon will be visible will be 11 hours and 21 minutes.
+The lunar phase is a Waning Gibbous.
+Today we have 14 hours and 33 minutes of sun.
+The solar transit is at 12:51 pm and the length of time the moon will be visible will be 8 hours and 17 minutes.

-The tidal coefficient today is 66 (average).
-At noon the tidal coefficient drops to 61 to end the day with a tidal coefficient of 58.
-The tide heights today are 9.5 ft, 2.6 ft, 9.2 ft and 0.3 ft.
+The tidal coefficient today is 75, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 69 to end the day with a tidal coefficient of 65.
+The tide heights today are 10.8 ft, -0.7 ft, 8.5 ft and 3.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Craig which is of 12.5 ft and a minimum height of -3.0 ft.

-The solunar fishing calendar in Craig tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Craig tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Craig.
 The times are generated in local time in Alaska´s Inside Passage and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: